అనంతపురము జిల్లా

 Once the second capital of the Vijayanagara Empire.
 The fort complex houses ancient temples, royal structures, and breathtaking hilltop views.

-From the architectural grandeur of Vijayanagara-era temples to the serene ashrams that draw seekers from across the globe, Anantapuramu offers a unique blend of history, spirituality, and natural beauty.
+From the architectural grandeur of Vijayanagara-era temples to the serene ashrams that draw seekers from across the globe, Ananthapuramu offers a unique blend of history, spirituality, and natural beauty.

 Major groundnut producer